bloominstituteoftechnology/Mongo-Friends/backend/README.md

 ## Stretch Problems

-1. Add a field called `contactInfo` to store all the contact information for the friend (email, mobile number, github username, facebook username, twitter handle, etc).
+1. Add a field called `contactInfo` to store all the contact information for the friend (email, mobile number, github username, facebook username, twitter handle, etc). ?????
+Is this supposed to be another collection?
+How do I nest a collection inside a collection if so?
 1. Add a front end application.